rinchik/iFrameBox/README.md

 iFrameBox
 =========

-jQuery LightBox alternative to use inside iFrame
+Simple jQuery LightBox alternative to use inside iFrame

 Usage: